262nos/clamav/README.md

 Run `go build` and, if you have copied the virus files from ClamAV's test/ subdirectory, you can run `go test`.
 Run `go test -test.bench=Bench` to run the benchmarks.

-The avclient directory contains a simple filesystem scanner.
+The examples/avclient directory contains a simple filesystem scanner.
 To compile it run `go build` in that directory.

+## Update:
+The library is updated to be used with newer versions of `libclamav` (currently tested with go 1.12 and libclamav version 0.101.4 on Debian 10).

+To test the library you will require the testdata that is generated during the clamav build process.
+The command to test the library is `go test ./test`

+Requirements to build:
+- clamav - version 0.101.4
+- libclamav-dev - version 0.101.4